kureysalp/kureysalp/README.md

 ## About me:

 <p>
   I am a Game Developer and creating cool games since 2019.
 I find the same joy in programming and solving problems as I do in playing games so the whole journey is a story to tell for me.
 I also create tools and templates to accelerate game development.
-Besides creating games I am also interested in backend programming.
+I have started learning software development in highschool with form applications but I was always biased to game development and I was developing games with text boxes and buttons.
+Discovering Unity Engine is one of my breakpoints.
+Besides game development, I have created (e-commerce) websites and I'm very interested with backend development.
+I never set a limit for myself so I have always space to grow and I don't afraid exploring and learning new fields.
 </p>

 ## 💻 Tech Stack: